carpentries-incubator/hpc-workflows/episodes/05-chaining_rules.md

 :::

 ::: objectives
-- "Use Snakemake to filter and then count the lines in a FASTQ file"
-- "Add an RNA quantification step in the data analysis"
-- "See how Snakemake deals with missing outputs"
+- ""
 :::

 ## A pipeline of multiple rules

-We now have a rule that can generate output for any value of `p` and any number tasks, we just need to call Snakemake with the parameters that we want:
+We now have a rule that can generate output for any value of `-p` and any number of tasks, we just need to call Snakemake with the parameters that we want:
 ```bash
 snakemake --profile cluster_profile p_0.999/runs/amdahl_run_6.json
 ```